craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 - XXX

 #### Cognitive Driver
-A complex alchemical device that, when implemented correctly, supports a host's persona and routine by processing and storing data it collects along the spinal column, and editing abnormal signals and commands.
+> A complex alchemical device that, when implemented correctly, supports a host's persona and routine by processing and storing data it collects along the spinal column, and editing abnormal signals and commands.

-Upon introduction, your Hit Point Maximum is reduced by (G * 5), and you cannot be Charmed, Frightened, or otherwis
+Upon introduction, your Hit Point Maximum is reduced by (G * 5), and you cannot be Charmed, Frightened, or otherwise commanded to action against your will.

 **Ingredients**;
 - XXX